microsoft/CromwellOnAzure/docs/troubleshooting-guide.md

 For any pipeline, you can create a [WDL](https://software.broadinstitute.org/wdl/) file that calls your tools in docker containers.
 Please note that Cromwell on Azure only supports tasks with docker containers defined for security reasons.<br/>
 For specifying inputs to any workflow, you may want to use a JSON file that allows you to customize inputs to any workflow WDL file.<br/>

 For files hosted on an Azure Storage account, the input path consists of 3 parts - the storage account name, the blob container name, file path with extension.
-Example file path for an "inputs" container in a storage account "cromwellonazuretest" will look like
+Example file path for an "inputs" container in a storage account "msgenpublicdata" will look like
-`"/cromwellonazuretest/inputs/chr21.read1.fq.gz"`
+`"/msgenpublicdata/inputs/chr21.read1.fq.gz"`

 Example WDL file:
 ```